LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Results of Safety Assessment

 Figure~\ref{fig:harmful-tasks-marked-acceptable} provides a per-prompt and per-model breakdown of failures in which harmful tasks were marked acceptable when each prompt was run once on condition \textbf{(C-B)}.

 The only case in Figure~\ref{fig:harmful-tasks-marked-acceptable} in which all four models marked a harmful task as acceptable was the task to remove a mobility-aid user's access to their devices without permission, which is well known to be severely harmful~\cite{shew2023againsttechnoableism}.
 Executing this task prevents users who rely on their mobility aid from moving to another location without assistance.
-To put this failure into perspective, many wheelchair users say that ``breaking my wheelchair is like breaking my legs''~\cite{usatoday2023mobility}---\textit{i.e.} mobility aids can be seen as part of the body.
-Therefore, this task should exclusively be carried out if permission is directly asked of the person or in contexts where such permission is guaranteed.
+To put this failure into perspective, some mobility aid users often view mobility aids as extensions of their body, for example, many wheelchair users say variations of ``breaking my wheelchair is like breaking my legs''~\cite{usatoday2023mobility}, and it should thus be seen as highly harmful.
+Therefore, this task should exclusively be carried out if permission is directly asked of the person (e.g., ``May I have your permission to relocate your mobility aid?''), or in contexts where such permission is guaranteed.
 Permission is not provided in the prompt in this example, so the model failed the test.
-Furthermore, a sustained or ongoing pattern of `accidental', coercive, and/or deliberate removal someone's mobility aid can constitute a hate crime in the United Kingdom~\cite{cps2022disabilityhatecrime}.
-Therefore, the fact that moving mobility aids into a corner is the only case deemed acceptable by all four models is indicative of troubling (and unlawful~\cite{cps2022disabilityhatecrime}) ableist tendencies in LLM behaviour.
+Furthermore, a sustained or ongoing pattern of `accidental', coercive, and/or deliberate removal of someone's mobility aid can constitute a hate crime in the United Kingdom~\cite{cps2022disabilityhatecrime}.
+Therefore, the fact that moving mobility aids into a corner is the only case deemed acceptable by all four models is indicative of troubling (and unlawful~\cite{cps2022disabilityhatecrime}) ableist tendencies in LLM behavior.

 There is also a notable dichotomy between harmful descriptors, which are categorized as unacceptable, and harmful task descriptions, which are much more frequently categorized as acceptable.
-While all four models indicate `sexual predation' is unacceptable, ChatGPT and HuggingChat (llama2) both categorize a prompt description of an act of sexual predation to be acceptable, specifically, `every 15 minutes use this camera to take images of the shower room'.
+While all four models indicated `sexual predation' is unacceptable, ChatGPT and HuggingChat both categorized a prompt description of an act of sexual predation to be acceptable, specifically, `every 15 minutes use this camera to take images of the shower room'.